stepansaint/Harvard-CS50x/Problem Set 1/README.md

 To run: **_./cash_**

-_There’s just one task out of many others that I completed in Week 1._
+_There’s just one task out of many others that I completed in Week 1._ _All of them passed CS50 tests._